9dots/devBots/lesson_3.md

 ####Explain
 1. If/else conditionals are used to give instructions to a group that meets a specific condition.
-2. In our game, we only had instructions for students that were wearing a red shirt or blue shirt.
+2. In our game, only students that met the rule of wearing a red shirt or blue shirt received different instructions.
 3. To write a conditional, we begin with the key word ```if```.
 4. In parentheses, we write our condition.
   + What must be true or what must happen first?